mtmiron/cdc-public/README.md

 Models
 ------
+All models except ERNIE and fastText were the huggingface implementations.

+If you want the 5 gigabyte zip of the 5 models I ended up submitting: https://drive.google.com/open?id=1NQBAMgR_FtlN_KOPBNoFtaASwT77Nhlz

 - xlnet: didn't score particularly well, no matter what I tried.
 It's possible I needed more than 5-7 epochs, but I never went past that many.
 Theoretically it should have beaten roberta.  ~0.88 after 24 hours of training.
 - bert: scored about the same as xlnet.  ~0.88 after ~12 hours of training.
 - roberta: consistently scored the best.
 3-5 epochs was the sweet spot. ~0.885 after ~12 hours of training.
 - distilbert: scored almost as well as roberta in a fraction of the time. ~0.878 after ~2-4 hours of training.
+- ernie: scored around ~0.68; it's conceivable I screwed up the implementation.
 - fastText: what can I say...
 90% of the transformer's accuracy in the blink of an eye.
 Scored ~0.84 consistently after 2-10 minutes (!!) of training, but that was only my local scoring (I didn't bother submitting this one's solution).
 I walked away from this challenge deciding that I'll pretty much always use fastText unless I'm trying to win something.

 Files